OpenUpSA/best-practices/servers.md

 - Never allow root login.
 - Ensure a non-root user such as `ubuntu` allows access from our normal collection of authorized keys, NOT JUST YOURS!

-**PRO TIP**: use ami-6ef15319 in eu-west-1 to launch an image the above correctly setup.
+**PRO TIP**: use ami-6ef15319 in eu-west-1 to launch an image that is already setup correctly.
 You still need to do the following...

 - Set a good hostname, so that New Relic monitoring isn't confusing